Summary

 Balancing Technical Advances with Doctor Care

 AI is no longer a distant concept in healthcare—it’s here, and patients are actively reshaping their expectations around it.
 While enthusiasm is high and use cases are expanding, Americans are drawing a firm line: they want AI to make care more responsive, affordable, and intelligent—but not impersonal.
 Trust still rests with human providers, especially when stakes are high.
-The future of healthcare, according to patients, is not AI versus doctors—it’s AI with doctors, working together to deliver smarter, comprehensive care.

 Methodology: